-Etonogestrel/ethinyl estradiol (Vaginal)
+Etonogestrel/ethinyl estradiol (Into the vagina)

 Ethinyl Estradiol (ETH-i-nil es-tra-DYE-ol), Etonogestrel (e-toe-noe-JES-trel)

 - This medicine is in a ring that is put into your vagina.
 Your doctor or nurse will show you how to put in the ring.
 The ring should be left in place for 3 weeks.
 It will then be removed and another one will be inserted 1 week later.
 During the week without the ring, you will usually have your menstrual period.